 Linda would love to meet you on her Facebook page here

-Linda Stade has worked in various teaching and management roles in education for twenty-five years.
+Linda Stade has worked in various teaching and management roles in education for twenty-eight years.
 She has worked in government and private schools, country and city, single-sex and co-ed.
 Currently, she is the Research Officer at Santa Maria College, Western Australia.
 She is available as a speaker and freelance writer.